 Just because the law doesn’t necessarily prevent you from taking out a second, third or even a fourth loan, there’s no guarantee that you’ll be able to qualify for one.

-Payday lenders are quite a bit more relaxed in their lending standards than the average lender, but they still want to make a return on their money.
-When you apply for a new payday loan, they’ll take a look at your credit report like any other lender.
+Payday lenders are quite a bit more relaxed in their lending standards than the average lender (usually all you need is a checking account, ID and proof of income), but they still want to make a return on their money.
+When you apply for a new payday loan, they’ll run a credit check, just like any other lender.

-Your credit reports contain a history of every loan and credit card that you’ve ever taken out, including all your payday loans.
-If you already have one or more outstanding, a payday lender might deem you too risky and deny you further loans.
+Your credit reports contain a history of every loan and credit card you’ve ever taken out, including all your payday loans.
+If you already have one or more outstanding payday loans, the payday lender might deem you too risky and deny you further loans.

 That said, payday loans do tend to come in groups, especially when examined over time.